yuyizhong/clientprofile/README.md

 >    exist = check_client(fname, lname, dob, data):

 >        if exist[0] is False:
-* After research, I reliased this error occurs when data is bool and we are indexing it.
-After few trial and I fund the best way to fix it is to return a dictionary rather than a list.
-And I can acess the bool by key.
+* After research, I realised this error occurs when data is bool and we are indexing it.
+After few trials, I fund the best way to fix it is to return a dictionary rather than a list.
+And I can access the bool by key.
 * Then the solution is as below:
 >    def check_client(fname, lname, dob, data):